 Host to client redirection

 Content redirection allows you to control how users access information.
 You can control whether users access information by using applications published on servers or applications running locally on user devices.

 Host to client redirection is one type of content redirection.
-It is supported only on Server OS VDAs (not Desktop OS VDAs).
+It is supported only on Multi-session OS VDAs (not Single-session OS VDAs).

 - When host to client redirection is enabled, URLs are intercepted at the server VDA and sent to the user device.
 The web browser or multimedia player on the user device opens these URLs.